 Schools and children's homes have a duty to assess the risk presented to children and young people in their settings around the risks of being drawn into extremism.
-This means that staff must be aware of children and young people's vulnerabilities, their family contexts as well as the risks in the local communities.
+Team members must be aware of children and young people's vulnerabilities, their family contexts as well as the risks in the local communities.
 There are often several risk factors present that, when seen together, can cause concern.
-Staff must have an understanding of how to support those who are at risk or extremism.
+Team members must have an understanding of how to recognise and support those who are at risk or extremism.